jgallagher59701/skunk/README.md

 # A New OPeNDAP Service
-This server/service is designed to use data access and processing components of the existing Hyrax 1.x server, but without the overhead of a more general orchestration framework or an internal IPC layer between the Web API implementation and the core dispatch logic.
+This server/service is designed to use data access and processing components of the existing Hyrax 1.x server, but without the overhead of a more general orchestration framework.
+It also lacks an internal IPC layer between the Web API implementation and the core dispatch logic, simplifying the server.

 The code uses nginx as the web interface and cpp-httplib to implement the web API service endpoints.